 You can even avoid the cost of producing these video clips by sourcing them from some best-in-class video content producers.

-The key to making money by pivoting to video: choosing the right SSP
+The key to making money is choosing the right SSP

 Even if you’re a text publisher who doesn’t see video becoming your central content offering, you can still add videos to your content mix.
 And you can do so without the overhead of producing video content.